osagiestar/osagiestar/README.md

  🔭 I am an Azure Administrator Associate and Azure DevOps Associate.
  I am currently digging deeper into Azure DevOps to become an Azure DevOps expert <br>
  💯 I’m also perfecting my skills on BDD and automation testing using Selenuim and EasyRepro for web applications <br>
- 👯 I do vounteer with the Code Your Future as a TA <br>
+ 👯 I do vounteer with the Code Your Future as a PD Buddy Lead, Career Mentor.
+I support the DevOps internal project and CYF cloud-role modules <br>
  🚀 Advancing into cloud computing and cyber security

  <hr>